VariableExp0rt/VariableExp0rt.github.io/_posts/2020-5-4-containerd-cli-intro.md

 #### Inspecting running containers

 This may be limited to KIND, but I found that when I was attempting to use kubectl after accessing the nodes, it didn't work.
-Specifically, I wanted to quickly check the logs as a container, where I had been messing the static manifest files in /etc/kubernetes/manifests... so, I started exploring different ctr commands.
+Specifically, I wanted to quickly check the logs of a container, where I had been messing with the static manifest files in /etc/kubernetes/manifests... so, I started exploring different ctr commands.

 ##### Exec-ing into a container is a little bit more difficult.